torch/torch7/doc/tensor.md

-WARNING: bear in mind that accessing the raw data like this is dangerous, and should only be done on contiguous tensors (if a tensor is not contiguous, then you have to use it size and stride information).
+WARNING: bear in mind that accessing the raw data like this is dangerous, and should only be done on contiguous tensors (if a tensor is not contiguous, then you have to use its size and stride information).
 Making sure a tensor is contiguous is easy:
 ```lua
 t = torch.randn(3,2)
 t_noncontiguous = t:transpose(1,2)